Neuromorphic Photonic Computing with an Electro-Optic Analog Memory: Methods

-As shown in Figure \ref{fig-HW_Setup}a, the optical characteristics are measured using a C-band tunable laser (HP81682A) and an array of photodetectors (N7744A) while the MRRs are voltage biased using a SMU (Keithley 2604B).
+From Figure \ref{fig-HW_Setup}a, the optical characteristics are measured using a C-band tunable laser (HP81682A) and an array of photodetectors (N7744A) while the MRRs are voltage biased using a SMU (Keithley 2604B).
 Light is coupled through an 8-degree, 8-channel fiber array to C-band grating couplers on chip, and the SMU is sweeps voltage to observe MRR resonance changes with varying voltage biases.

-The retention time measurement setup is shown in Figure \ref{fig4}a.
-The HMP4040 power supply unit (PSU) powers the electronics, the LDC501 thermoelectric cooler (TEC) regulates the chip temperature, and the HP81682A tunable C-band laser provides optical power to the circuit for optical processing.
+For the retention time measurement setup, the HMP4040 power supply unit (PSU) powers the electronics, the LDC501 thermoelectric cooler (TEC) regulates the chip temperature, and the HP81682A tunable C-band laser provides optical power to the circuit for optical processing.
 To drive signals, the Keithley 2604B SMU is used to drive the analog memory and PN junction MRR and the Agilent 33250A arbitrary waveform generator (AWG) drives the EN signal with a 5 ns edge rate step to quickly connect and disconnect the SMU from the analog memory and PN junction MRR.
 The DROP port is connected to a PD on the N7744A to tune the laser wavelength to the MRR resonance, and the THRU port is connected to the high speed, amplified PDA255 and DSO81304A oscilloscope to measure the retention time of the circuit.
 The retention time measurement sequence is shown in Figure \ref{fig-electrooptic_results}b.
 At t\textsubscript{0}, EN is active, and the SMU sets the desired voltage on the analog memory and PN junction MRR.
 At t\textsubscript{1}, EN becomes inactive and the analog memory retains the data on the PN junction MRR.
 After t\textsubscript{1}, charge leaks away from the analog memory, which returns the optical response on the THRU and DROP ports back to its original state (back to the MRR's resonance).
 At t\textsubscript{2}, all charge is depleted on the analog memory and the optical response returns to the MRR's resonance.
-The leakage measurement setup in Figure \ref{fig4}c is the same as the retention time setup in Figure \ref{fig4}a, except that the EN signal is constantly active and the SMU is sweeping voltage from 0 V to 2 V while measuring leakage current through the circuit.
+The leakage measurement setup is the same as the retention time setup, except that the EN signal is constantly active and the SMU is sweeping voltage from 0 V to 2 V while measuring leakage current through the circuit.